Combined-Computer-Professionals/open-logistics-data-au/rest-stops/README.md

 # rest-stops

+This data set was initially explored as part of a bid to participate in the Queensland TWIG program.
+Although our bid was unsuccessful, we intend to continue to refine this data set.

 In order to combine the sources of rest-stop data published by state authorities we first need a common structure.

 ````